 This annual report, including all documents incorporated by reference, contains forward-looking statements within the meaning established by the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements in this annual report are based on currently available information, expectations, estimates, assumptions and projections, and our management's beliefs, assumptions, judgments and expectations about us, the water utility industry and general economic conditions.
-These statements of historical fact.
-When used in our documents, statements that are not historical fact.
-When used in our documents, statements that are not historical fact.
-When used in our documents, statements that are not historical fact.
-When used in our documents, statements that are not putarantees of fitture performance.
+These statements are not statements of historical fact.
+When used in our documents, statements that are not historical in nature, including words like "expects," "intends," "plans," "believes," "may," "estimates," "anticipates," "projects," "predicts," "forecasts," "should," "seeks," or variations of these words or similar expressions are intended to identify forward-looking statements.
+The forward-looking statements are not guarantees of future performance.
 They are based on numerous assumptions that we believe are reasonable, but they are open to a wide range of uncertainties and business risks.
 Consequently, actual results may vary materially from what is contained in a forward-looking statement.